National Water Resources Plan (NWRP)

 An approach to addressing our drinking water needs

 The NWRP is our plan to identify how we will provide a sustainable, secure and reliable water supply to our customers for now and into the future whilst safeguarding the environment.

-The NWRP will set out how we can balance the amount of drinking water we can supply with the demand for water that is needed over the short, medium and long term.
+The NWRP will set out how we will balance the supply and demand for drinking water over the short, medium and long term.

 Public consultation will be a key element in ensuring members of the public and all interested parties have the chance to be part of the development of the NWRP.